TheJoker4320/vision-framework/README.md

 * Calculation stage - which uses diffrent calculations to calculate data from the filtered contours.
 * Publishing stage - which uses diffrent publishers to publish data into to the a desired machine.

-Every operation from the list above is represented by a class.
-Every implementation of this operation is a subclass of it's operation class and the pipeline applies each one of them in it's turn. see [pipeline class](https://github.com/TheJoker4320/vision-framework/blob/develop/pipeline/pipeline.py) to understand better the algorithm.
+Every stage from the list above is represented by a directory (i.e modifers for the modification stage).
+Each Directory contains a "Main Quirk" which is an abstract class (i.e modifiers in the modification stage).

+See [pipeline class](https://github.com/TheJoker4320/vision-framework/blob/develop/pipeline/pipeline.py) to better understand the algorithm at work here.

 ### Modifier
 Modifiers is an abstract class which represents every modification that has to be preformed on the image.
 The modifiers are applied one after another when the result of the previous one is the input of the next one.